Tusko-DK/Phone-generator/README.md

-# xKoksal ✨ Generator V1.0
+# X-KOKSAL ✨ Generator V1.0

 # ✨ About
 This project is a tool for generating random phone numbers.